 Overnight stay in Lekh Dinga.

 On this day, you will bid farewell to Limi valley and the surrounding regions as you head to the capital of Humla, Simikot.
 Early in the morning, after having breakfast, you will begin your trek.
 In the initial leg of the trek, you will pass by the villages of Yapka and Tangin on the left, while the village of Aul Dinga is on the right.
 After passing them, you will take a steep descend towards the Yapka Khola.
 Reaching closer, you will cross the wooden bridge and then climb to Okhreni, a Thakuri Village.

 After taking some rest there, you will proceed to the newly constructed road until Simikot.
 As you walk further, Nyinba valley will come at full display.
 Upon reaching Simikot, you can take some rest.
 Later in the evening, you can enjoy a local drink with the local people and your crew.
 Your amazing journey in Humla comes to an end on this day.

 After the long trekking days, finally, your stay in Nepal comes to an end.
 You will head to the domestic airport in Simikot then fly back to the town of Nepalgunj.
 From Nepalgunj, you will take a flight to Kathmandu city.
 Upon reaching the city, you can do some last-minute souvenir shopping and have some lunch, depending upon your flight schedule.

 Overnight in Kathmandu

-You will be transferred to the Tribhuvan International Airport by our representative who will bid you farewell.
-You will certainty reminisce your time in the beautiful Limi Valley and its isolated villages, a testimony to ancient Nepal tucked away from the rest of the world.
-If you wish to extend your stay in Nepal and travel to other places in Annapurna and Everest then feel free to let us know.
+You will be transferred to the Tribhuvan International Airport by our representative, who will bid you farewell.
+You will certainty reminisce your time in the beautiful Limi Valley, and its isolated villages, a testimony to ancient Nepal tucked away from the rest of the world.
+If you wish to extend your stay in Nepal and travel to other places in Annapurna and Everest, please let us know.